ss1611/CS220-AU-portfolio-1/README.md

 - try to modifiy and beautify the index in the clean way
 -  make a short video to create a brief statement about my github
 - create a linkedin account
-## by week 7
-- make screencast demonstrating the submission of this repository
-- go through this repository with students and clarify if needed

 <br>